Stream Management Implementation Program (SMIP)

 Copyrights and Access to Information

-The Ashokan Watershed Stream Management Program has awarded over $7 million for stream and floodplain management projects in the Ashokan watershed since the SMIP began in 2009.
+The Ashokan Watershed Stream Management Program has awarded over $9.6 million for stream and floodplain management projects in the Ashokan watershed since the SMIP grants program began in 2009.

 For more information, contact Leslie Zucker at (845) 688-3047 or laz5@cornell.edu.

-Funding for municipalities to carry out Local Flood Analysis (LFA) implementation projects is available to eligible communities year-round.
+Funding for municipalities to implement Local Flood Analysis (LFA) recommended projects is available to eligible applicants year-round.
 Funding applications may be submitted at any time.

 To apply, municipalities should download and read the funding application at:

-Eligible communities with completed LFA studies in the Ashokan Reservoir watershed include:
+Eligible communities with completed LFA studies with recommended actions in the Ashokan Reservoir watershed include:

-The AWSMP’s SMIP and LFA funding program is administered by Cornell Cooperative Extension of Ulster County with funding provided by the NYC Department of Environmental Protection.
-The Ulster County Soil and Water Conservation District provides technical support and assistance during project implementation.
+The AWSMP’s SMIP and LFA grant funding programs are administered by Cornell Cooperative Extension of Ulster County with funding provided by the New York City Department of Environmental Protection.
+The Ulster County Soil and Water Conservation District provides technical assistance during project implementation.